Robert Hampton Gray: Japan

-In April 1945, HMS Formidable joined the British Pacific Fleet which was involved in the invasion of Okinawa.
-By July 1945, the carrier was involved in strikes on the Japanese mainland.
-On July 18, Gray led a strafing mission against airfields in the Tokyo area.
-On July 24, Gray led another flight to the inland sea which damaged one merchant ship, and damaged two seaplane bases and one airbase.
+On April 4, 1945, Formidable joined the British Pacific Fleet which was involved in the invasion of Okinawa.
+On April 16, Gray led a flight of Corsairs during the attacks against Ishigaki and Miyako airfields on Okinawa.
+Gray only conducted combat air patrols for the remainder of April and into May.
+In the aftermath of the kamikaze strikes on Formidable, the ship returned to Sydney, Australia, on May 22 where Gray helped train replacements from May to July before returning to combat on July 17.
+On July 18, Gray led a strafing mission against airfields in the Tokyo area and another flight to the inland sea on July 24, which damaged one merchant ship, and damaged two seaplane bases and one airbase.
 Gray earned a Distinguished Service Cross for aiding in sinking a Japanese destroyer in the area of Tokyo on July 28.
 The award was not announced until August 21, 1945, when the notice appeared in the London Gazette with the citation, "For determination and address in air attacks on targets in Japan".